(Click here to read a timeline of Black & Veatch history)

 Azar said his business unit is shifting more toward solar, microgrids and distributed energy in general.
 Black & Veatch designed the microgrid at oil giant Shell’s Technology Center in Houston, combining solar, on-site a natural gas generator and battery storage.

-“Not only is Shell looking at power its own facilities, Shell is really looking re-inventing itself to be a power producer,” he noted.
+“Not only is Shell looking at powering its own facilities, Shell is really looking re-inventing itself to be a power producer,” he noted.

 Indeed, energy storage is the arena where Azar sees the biggest potential for advancement in a distributed, yet connected grid.
 They can help renewables such as wind and solar behave more like baseload power, steady and reliable.